John 8:1-11 People can only experience God through a community of truth and grace

 Be patient and where possible disciple every member.

 The church must be patient in identifying the right people to disciple them.
 As in the days of Jesus, most people are not ready to follow God and will be present only for a season.
 Indeed, the process of germination and growth is arduous both for the disciple and the disciple-maker.
 But it is through the process of discipleship that the qualities of truth and grace are built.
-The disciple appropriates the truths as he observes them being lived out in his disciple maker.
-At the same time, he learns about grace when his disciple maker perseveres in ministering to him through the spiritual gifts.
+The disciple appropriates the truths as he observes them being lived out through his disciple maker.
+At the same time, he learns about grace when his disciple maker perseveres in ministering to him by the gifts of the Spirit.
 It is by exercising the spiritual gifts persistently that the wounds of the heart are healed and the bondage of sin is broken.

-It is unfortunate that many pastors are so bogged down by administrative work of the church, they cannot grow in truth and grace let alone raising disciples.
-Because they do not spend time reading the bible, their sermons lack depth and conviction, and their families are continually fighting among themselves.
-This is one of the main reason why people cannot experience God in the church today.
+It is unfortunate that most pastors that I come across are so bogged down by administrative work of the church, they cannot grow in truth and grace let alone raising disciples.
+Because they do not spend time reading the bible, their sermons lacked depth and conviction, and their families are continually fighting among themselves.
+This is one of the main reason why many people cannot experience God in the church today.

 Think of the people who have hurt or betrayed you.
 Do you still hold them liable to repay you for your loss?
 Do you often rehearse the scenes of hurt in your mind?
 Exercise truth and grace by releasing them to God who is the Judge of all and to refrain from repeating their error.